-- NEW: The Tailban claims responsibility for three attacks in eastern Afghanistan
+- The Tailban claims responsibility for three attacks in eastern Afghanistan

 - Official: One person died after a car bomb targeted a national security building